maksimkurb/asn-barcode-label-generator/README.md

-# QR Code Label Generator for ASNs in Paperless-ngx
+# QR/MicroQR/Code128 barcode Label Generator for ASNs in Paperless-ngx

+> [!NOTE]
+> This is a fork of original Tobias L. Maier [QR Code Label Generator](https://github.com/tmaier/asn-qr-code-label-generator).
+> This version adds support of **STAFF 1156668** template and introduces MicroQR and Code128 barcode support.
+> Also **Safety zone** setting introduced to ensure that no barcode overflows the label borders if your printer has bad precision.

 ## About the Project

-This project is a web-based QR code label generator specifically designed for generating Archive Serial Number (ASN) labels in Paperless-ngx.
-It's a simple and efficient tool aimed at streamlining the process of creating QR code labels for document management.
+This project is a web-based QR/MicroQR/Code128 barcode label generator specifically designed for generating Archive Serial Number (ASN) labels in Paperless-ngx.
+It's a simple and efficient tool aimed at streamlining the process of creating QR/MicroQR/Code128 code labels for document management.

-A live version of this application can be accessed at <https://tobiasmaier.info/asn-qr-code-label-generator/>.
+A live version of this application can be accessed at <https://maksimkurb.github.io/asn-barcode-label-generator/>.

 ### Current Status